Pumi1a/BURUPURO-TIMER/README.md

 # BURUPURO-TIMER

 ## Introduction
 I have created a Discord Bot that notifies you of the day and night switch timings in BLUE PROTOCOL (hereinafter, "BURUPURO").
 If you play BluPro, you'll understand why I wanted to create this.
-In BluPro, there are Named Bosses that spawn only during the day or night.
+In BURUPURO, there are Named Bosses that spawn only during the day or night.
 And the day and night change every 25 minutes.
 However, when you are on a mission or exploring freely, it's hard to know whether it's day or night.
-Also, I think there are some people (like myself) who would be working on other tasks and then launch BluPro for a Named Boss that spawns at night.
+Also, I think there are some people (like myself) who would be working on other tasks and then launch BURUPURO for a Named Boss that spawns at night.
 For this reason, I have created a bot that notifies you of the day and night switch timings.

 ## Points to note
 If there are any errors or strange behaviors, please notify the developer via [Twitter](https://twitter.com/Pumi1a).
 The hosting service used is "Railway".
 It has a memory of 8GB and a CPU of 8 cores.
 I don't think it's a particularly demanding bot, but it might become unstable.
 More information about "Railway" is summarized in the following article: